Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

         person.FirstName, person.MiddleName, person.LastName)
     return nil
 }

-func (person *Person) AssignFrom(source v1.Person) error {
-    return nil
-}
 ```

 ## Version Map

-We can see in our version map that the preview release is still supported, but is now backed by the GA release of the version:
+We can see in our version map that the preview release is still supported:

 ![](case-study-fixed-storage-2014-04-04.png)